MiniZinc/libminizinc/en/checkers.rst

 The checker model first tests whether the given :mzn:`pos` array satisfies the :mzn:`alldifferent` property (using a custom :mzn:`test` for :mzn:`alldifferent` on a par array).
 If it passes the test, the :mzn:`inverse` constraint is applied.
 Otherwise, the :mzn:`who` array is simply fixed to a list of ones.

-Note how the check for the :mzn:`alldifferent` constraint tries to give a  detailed description of the error.
+The check for the :mzn:`alldifferent` constraint is a good example for a checker that tries to give a detailed description of the error.